 There are lots of export options, and while there aren’t presets for specific devices (something that’s handy if you’re making movies for mobile) it’s easy to fine tune settings and codecs.

-Much more than just rendering – Blender is also a capable free video editor
+Much more than just rendering – Blender is also a capable free tool

 We know what you’re thinking: Blender?
 Isn’t that a 3D rendering app?

-Yes, it is, but it’s also a really good free video editor too.
+Yes, it is, but it’s also a really good free tool, too.
 It cuts, splices and masks, mixes audio and has up to 32 slots for adding items, masks and effects.

 There’s a good selection of file formats, with AVI, MPEG and QuickTime as well as the various 3D file formats.
 The interface can be as simple or as complex as you like, and because the app is in constant development it’s constantly getting better and better.